-You can use it plant ornamental flowers rather than growing consumable vegetables.
+You can use it to plant ornamental flowers rather than grow consumable vegetables.

 Pallets: Pallets are the perfect source for garden beds.
 You can often get it free from retailers that used it for packaging and transporting goods.
 Be sure that pallets are not treated with harmful chemicals such a methyl bromide.

 Treated lumber: Treated lumbers are very sturdy and can hold up a long time.

 Wood: This is the most common building material for raised beds that also cost less.

 You can use rot-resistant trees such as cedar or redwood.
 These are simple to build and readily available in most places.

 Rocks: A big sturdy pile of stone can also be used for raised bed construction.
 These look natural in your garden and, once constructed, require little upkeep and last forever.

 Step 3: Map the area